nnethercote/perf-book/src/build-configuration.md

   is not needed, and `cargo-pgo` if it works with your distribution mechanism.
 - Always use a faster linker if you are on a platform that supports it, because there are no downsides to doing so.
+- Use `cargo-wizard` if you need additional help with these choices.
 - Benchmark all changes, one at a time, to ensure they have the expected effects.